Giles Worsley: Early life and education

+Worsley was educated at Eton, studied Modern History at New College, Oxford (MA) including architectural history from Howard Colvin, and then in 1983 studied at the Courtauld Institute of Art (PhD, 1989) with his thesis on The Design and Development of the Stable and Riding House in Great Britain from the Thirteenth Century to 1914, which was later reworked into his 2004 book The British Stable.

 Career

 Worsley joined Country Life weekly magazine in 1985 as an architectural writer, working for Clive Aslet and Marcus Binney, becoming architectural editor in 1989.
 In 1994 he left Country Life to take over from Dan Cruickshank as editor of the recently created Perspectives on Architecture monthly magazine, funded by Prince Charles through his Institute of Architecture.
 In March 1998 Perspectives on Architecture ceased publication after 33 issues (its February/March issue being the last) and he became the architecture correspondent of The Daily Telegraph newspaper in London, which he continued until his death in 2006.
 He was elected a fellow of the Society of Antiquaries of London (FSA) in 1999.
 He became a senior research fellow at the Institute of Historical Research in 2002, which he also continued until his death in 2006.

 In 1988 he won the Society of Architectural Historians of Great Britain's Essay Medal.
 In 1995 his book Classical Architecture in Britain: the Heroic Age won the Yorkshire Post Best Art Book Award.